-The flow of electrically charged particles, electrons, cations, or anions is called the electrical conductivity, and these substances which allow the electrically charged particles to flow are called conductors.
+Electrically charged particles, electrons, cations, or anions are called electrical conductivity, and these substances that allow the electrically charged particles to flow are called conductors.
 For example, the flow of electricity through a metal wire is conduction, and the metal wire is a conductor.
-Electrical conductivity has a vital role in the functioning of home appliances in our daily life as we see from a simple wire to light up our house to running complex computer programs, every aspect of our life is unimaginable without the conductivity and the conductors.
+Electrical conductivity has a vital role in the functioning of home appliances in our daily lives.
+From a simple wire to light up our house to running complex computer programs, every aspect of our life is unimaginable without conductivity and conductors.

 This article will answer some common questions when we talk about conductors.